 We advise you to go there at the end of the day to enjoy the sunset and the lights that light up before your eyes giving a medieval city feel, a very warm atmosphere.

-Explore the park Altopiano della Murgia Materana and its numerous churches
+Explore Altopiano della Murgia Materana park

 If you have the time, you can get the map of the hikes at the tourist office.
 You can explore one of the 150 rock churches and walk through the many caves that make up the park.